kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 Other than that, the data returned is identical so there's no problem with the remainder of our rule.

-### Limitations, things that it can not be used for
+### Email Lookup API Limitations

-As mentioned briefly above, there's no additional filters allowed via the ```users-by-email``` API, so any additional filtering needs to be done client-side.
-You also can't search for anything in the ```app_metadata```, so if you rely on rules to match things like by a ```customer_id``` or other ID outside of the email address, you'll still need to rely on the Search API.
-However, keep in mind that anything that relies on the Search API will not be available 99.99% of the time.
+As mentioned briefly above, there's no additional filters allowed via the `users-by-email` API, so any additional filtering needs to be done client-side.
+You also can't search for anything in the `app_metadata`, so if you rely on rules to match things like by a `customer_id` or other ID outside of the email address, you'll still need the Search API.
+However, keep in mind that anything that relies on the Search API won't be as available as the Email Lookup API.

-## How Cannabiz Media uses the new Email Lookup API
+## Cannabiz Media and the Email Lookup API

-Of course, linking users by email address is the most common use-case and essentially why this new API endpoint was created.
-However, there are other reasons to need to look up a user by email address.
+Of course, linking users by email address is the most common use-case and this is why the new API endpoint was created.
+However, there are other reasons where looking up users by email addresses is needed.
 At my company, [Cannabiz Media](https://cannabiz.media), we use WooCommerce as our Storefront, which automatically creates user accounts in Auth0 when a user purchases a new subscription.
 A WooCommerce Webhook triggers an AWS Lambda function via API Gateway whenever a new subscription is purchased, updated, or cancelled.
 The payload looks similar to this:

 ```json
 {